-As you hand out jump ropes, explain that jumping rope is a good "aerobic" exercise.
+As you hand out jump ropes, explain that jumping rope at a good steady rate is a good "aerobic" exercise.
 Explain that "aerobic" means that it makes your heart pump harder and increases the amount of oxygen that you need.

-Also note that it doesn't require much equipment or space, it can be done almost anywhere and it can be done by one person.
+Also note that jumping rope doesn't require much equipment or space, it can be done almost anywhere and it can be done by one person.
 Point out that almost any kind of rope will work - it doesn't have to be fancy or have handles.